chinchalinchin/scrilla/README.md

 25. Use annotations to allow users to annotate functions for cashflows and other objects.

 26. Move init_static_data and helper method into services.py to preserve modularization of application functionality.
 Service calls should always go in statistics.py.

+27. Integrate a Redis instance to allow a background process to scrap the cache for missing prices every hour or so.
+Register `scrap_from_cache` function <i>/server/pynance_api/scrap.py</i> script as job in the Redis queue.
+Likewise, `scrap_prices`, `scrap_stats` and  `scrap_dividends`, plus any future scrapping functions.

+28. Print `net_present_value` result on Cashflow graph legends.

 ### NOTES